 There are several situations that may necessitate a legal name change.
 In the case of divorce, if a woman wants to change her last name back to her maiden name, it can be done in conjunction with the divorce.

-Many women opt to change their last name back to their maiden name if there are no children from the marriage.
-The name change is a legal matter, but it is also a point of closure for many women.
+If there are no children from the marriage, many women opt to change their last name back to their maiden name.
+Name change is a legal matter, but it's also a point of closure for many women.

-Women may opt to keep their spouses last name for a specific reason, such as children.
-Some may decide to wait a period of time, and then change it.
+Women may opt to retain their spouses last name because of their children, but other issues such as insurance and financial reasons may apply.
+In some cases, you may decide to wait a period of time, and then change your last name.

 Name changes require an application to be filed with the court and a birth certificate is also required to complete the change.
 Name change of minors also requires a birth certificate.